-The IRS is on a tear with the big banks.
+The Internal Revenue Service (IRS) is on a tear with the big banks.
 First UBS, now Deutsche Bank (DB).
-The eight year investigation into UBS’ role in assisting US taxpayers commit tax fraud has been resolved and the tab isn’t as bad as originally feared.
+The eight-year investigation into UBS’ role in assisting US taxpayers commit tax fraud has been resolved and the tab isn’t as bad as originally feared.
 DB agreed to pay $553 million in fees and penalties; that amount represents lost taxes and interest to the U.S. government as a result of the scheme in addition to a hefty, though not overwhelming, civil penalty.

 Deutsche Bank is pleased that this investigation, which concerned transactions that ceased more than eight years ago, has come to a resolution.
 Since 2002, the Bank has significantly strengthened its policies and procedures as part of an ongoing effort to ensure strict adherence to the law and the highest standards of ethical conduct.

 Those transactions, which were sold to U.S. taxpayers and marketed by accounting giant KPMG, allowed more than 2,000 customers to evade paying U.S. taxes between 1996 and 2002.
 Under the schemes, DB created what appeared to be legitimate losses for tax purposes when they were, in fact, a sham.
 The fake losses helped U.S. taxpayers offset taxable income.